Life as a BlackMan: Gameplay

 One player plays the role of the government; this role reads the prison cards, pays salaries, and handles legal transactions.
 The other players navigate the game as an 18-year-old African-American male or female.
 Players start by rolling a six-sided die to assign themselves one of three character types: Creative, Athletic, Intellectual.
 Next, players roll a six-sided die to be assigned one of four districts: Neighborhood, Military, University, Hollywood.
 The district determines the player's starting point.

 During each turn, the player will roll a four-sided die and move their pawn.
 Throughout the game, players will land on spaces requiring an Action Card.
 These cards cover a variety of topics, which include, crime, church, and racism.
 There are 360 Action Cards included in the game.
 Depending on the card, the player may have to pay a fine, or move back spaces.

 Players also are able to collect a salary when landing on the Payday spaces.
 Players can use this money for tasks such as, buying a car, getting married, and having children.

 The game is won when a player successfully reaches the "Freedom" square on the board.
-The game typically lasts between 15 to 45 minutes.
+The game typically lasts between 15 and 45 minutes.